- Screen Colours:

 - Black & Yellow

-In recent years most of this has been focused on the Common - the large NW area shown in red on the map below.
+Much of this is focused on the Common - the large NW area shown in red on the map below - but all of the Charity's land is actively looked after.

 If cattle or sheep were able to roam freely across the Common as they did many years ago, the more invasive species would be kept in check and a greater diversity of vegetation maintained.
 But nowadays the number of walkers with dogs would mean that any livestock would have to be fenced in.
 That would then destroy the free-roaming, unenclosed nature of the landscape which is the essence of a Common.